Dogs, Reactions, and Robots: What We Actually Want from a Reactive Dog

 Eventually, you would start approaching math with more confidence, because your brain would have learnt that making mistakes isn’t a disaster.
 And as your confidence increases, so would your ability to solve math problems creating a positive cycle of improvement.

-Coming back to your reactive dog, if your dog loses their mind at bicycles, start at a distance where they notice a bike but don’t react.
-Pair that moment with something great (treats, play, praise).
+Same principle with a leash reactive dog.
+If your dog loses their mind at bicycles, start at a distance where they notice a bike but don’t react.
+Pair that moment with something great: treats, play, praise.
 Gradually decrease the distance over time.
-The goal?
-Your dog sees a bike and thinks, “Oh, nice, something good happens when bikes are around!” instead of “INTRUDER ALERT!”
+The goal is your dog seeing a bike and thinking, “Oh, something good happens when bikes are around!” instead of “INTRUDER ALERT!”

-The key?
-We’re not just stopping the reaction—we’re changing how they feel about the trigger BEFORE they panic to create a learning history of positive associations in order to start positive cycle of improvement.
+We’re not just stopping the reaction.
+We’re changing how they feel about the trigger before they panic, to build a learning history of positive associations and start a positive cycle of improvement.

 2. Teach an Alternative Behavior